nihalshetty0/market-price-aggregator/readme.md

 ## Run Test

-To run text import ```1-market-price-aggregator.postman_collection.json``` on postman as a collection.
+To run test import ```1-market-price-aggregator.postman_collection.json``` on postman as a collection.
 Now, click on the three dot menu beside the collection name and click ```Run Collection```.
 This should replicate the test cases.